Laos Travel Pass

 - Stay in Laos’ capital Vientiane and spend time seeing the sights and tourist attractions

 Take an amazing travel adventure through northern Thailand and Laos with our totally flexible travel pass, which gives you the freedom to experience this incredible country at your own pace.
 With our hop on hop off style travel itinerary, you’re free to pick and choose from a multitude of intriguing and beautiful locations and great activities both on and off the beaten track.
-Starting in Thailand, you’ll get to witness the vibrancy of Bangkok and be introduced to your team before heading to historic Chiang Mai with a visit to the UNESCO World Heritage site of Ayutthaya.
-Crossing over into Laos, with a pit stop at the fantastic White Temple, you’ll get to explore Houay Xai, cruise down the Mekong River, enjoy a traditional welcome ceremony and stay with a local family in Ban Pak Nguey, visit the remarkable Pak Ou Caves, take in your gorgeous surroundings and a bit of culture at Luang Prabang, party in Vang Vieng, and get a history lesson in Vientiane.
-With the minimum travel time being 13 days, we recommend spending at least two weeks to take the journey to really make the most of your adventures; but if all that sounds like rather a lot to pack into a short space of time, don’t worry because your pass will be valid for twelve months, so you can spend as long as you wish exploring this incredible part of south east Asia.
+With the minimum travel time being 12 days, we recommend spending at least two weeks to take the journey to really make the most of your adventures; but if all that sounds like rather a lot to pack into a short space of time, don’t worry because your pass will be valid for twelve months, so you can spend as long as you wish exploring this incredible part of south east Asia.

 Arrival in Bangkok

-Kicking the tour off in Thailand’s capital, you’ll meet your tour leader and the rest of your group at our Welcome Night Introduction on Khao San Road at 6pm.
-You’ll get the full lowdown on how your travel pass works, get to ask any questions you might have, and make sure you’re all set for tomorrow morning’s departure.
-Spend the rest of the evening with your new travel mates, if you like, and get to know everyone over some delicious Thai food and a few drinks.
+Kicking the tour off in Thailand’s capital, you’ll have the opportunity to explore the busy streets, markets and old quarter of Bangkok if you arrive during the day before meeting your tour leader and the rest of your group at our Welcome Night Introduction on Khao San Road at 6pm.
+You’ll get the full lowdown on how your travel pass works, get to ask any questions you might have, and make sure you’re all set for your adventure.
+The this evening, hop on an overnight sleeper train to Chiang Mai!

 Arrive in Chiang Mai

 Arriving early in the morning, you’ll have the whole of today and tomorrow to explore this historically rich city at your leisure, or take part in the optional activities on offer.
-Try out the Flight of the Gibbon zipline course, bathe an elephant at the Elephant Nature Park, learn how to make delicious Thai food at a local cookery class, take a tour of Bo Sang Handicraft Centre, or explore the beautiful Buddhist temple of Wat Chedi Luang situated right in the centre of Chiang Mai.
+Try out the Flight of the Gibbon zipline course, where you’ll swing through the trees, zip lining, climbing, and crawling through an amazing jungle playground, bathe an elephant at the Elephant Nature Park – a rescue and rehabilitation camp where the staff will educate you on these incredible animals before letting you loose with a bucket and sponge, learn how to make delicious Thai food at a local cookery class, take a tour of Bo Sang Handicraft Centre and get to see how beautiful traditional paper umbrellas are made, or explore the beautiful Buddhist temple of Wat Chedi Luang situated right in the centre of Chiang Mai, within the city walls.
 In the evenings enjoy a huge selection of fantastic restaurants, peruse the wares of the famous night market, take in a ladyboy show, or watch a Muay Thai boxing match.

 Chiang Mai to Houay Xai

-In the morning we’ll make our way to the Thailand-Laos border, stopping near Chiang Rai on the way to take a look at the intriguing White Temple – a unique Buddhist temple, created by local artist Chaloemchai Kositpipat, that features some unconventional additions including images from Star Wars and Disney moviesand a giant Predator emerging from the garden!
+In the morning we’ll make our way to the Thailand-Laos border, stopping near Chiang Rai on the way to take a look at the intriguing White Temple (Wat Rong Khun).
+Wat Rong is a unique Buddhist temple, created by local artist Chaloemchai Kositpipat, that features some unconventional additions including images from Star Wars and Disney movies, Freddie Kruger’s head hanging in the trees, and a giant Predator emerging from the garden!
 After taking our fill of the sights, we’ll continue our journey to the border crossing into Laos to take a short tuktuk ride to the laidback town of Houay Xai.

-Leaving Houay Xai, we’ll board a private slow boat to cruise along the Mekong River and arrive at the secluded little village of Ban Pak Nguey in the afternoon.
+Leaving Houay Xai, we’ll board a private slow boat to cruise past the beautiful mountain scenery, dense jungle, and farmland on the banks of the Mekong River.
+We’ll drift past bathing water buffalo, local fishermen, and children enjoying a splash about in the shallows, arriving at the secluded little village of Ban Pak Nguey in the afternoon.
 You’ll get your first taste of traditional Lao village life with a Baci (welcoming) ceremony before being introduced to your local host family.
 Afterwards, swim in the river, play a game of football with the children, help out with an English class at the local school, go fishing, or try out the local whiskey!